Corona (covid-19) – what applies in my situation

 The work assessment allowance period may be extended beyond three years, if:

-- due to illness/injury, you were not able to commence programme/treatment until after a lengthy assessment,
+- due to illness or injury, you were not able to commence initiatives/treatment until after a lengthy assessment,

-- due to illness/injury, you were unable to combine treatment and programmes,
+- due to illness or injury, you were unable to combine treatment and initiatives.

 The work assessment allowance period can be extended by a maximum of two years.